mgwalker/mudz.me/_main_dishes/Moong Dal.md

 In a small skillet, heat the remaining oil over medium heat.
 Add the remaining chile powder along with the mustard seeds, chile flakes, and onion powder.
 Fry for a few seconds, being careful not to let it burn.
-Pour over the dal and stir to combine, add the lime zest, basil, and cilantro, and stir to combine.
+Pour over the dal and stir to combine.
+Add the lime zest, basil, and cilantro, and stir through.